S-H-E-R-Development/Privacy-Policy-/Grocery Privacy Policy Document.md

 ## Information We Collect
 To provide an efficient and seamless experience, we collect:
 - **Personal Information**: Email, Name, Country Code, Mobile Number, Postal Code, Currency.
-- **Grocery Data**: Entry Date, Expiry Date, Item Details (ID, Quantity, Unit, etc.), Investment, Consumption, Remaining Quantities, Metadata.
+- **Grocery Data**: Entry Date, Expiry Date, Item Details (ID, Quantity, Unit, etc.), Investment, Consumption, Remaining Quantities.

 ### **Why We Collect Your Data**
 Your data is collected solely to enable app functionality, such as: